 - Bring cash, Venmo, and a credit card (or Apple Pay): Many Farmer's Markets have modernized and now accept credit cards and Venmo in addition to cash.
 However, there's always a vendor or two who only takes cash, so plan accordingly.

 - Label your purchases before storing: Last but not least, get a label maker and label each bag stored in your refrigerator or pantry along with the date purchased.
-Yes, it's one more step, but it will reduce waste and ensure your food dollars are well used.
+It's one more step, but it will reduce waste and ensure your food dollars are well used.
 I use this Brother P-Touch Cube label maker.

 Change is Hard.
 Your Health is Worth It.